 The key to navigating marketing during the pandemic is to stay sensitive.
-Now isn’t the time for a major sales push to capitalize on the crisis.
+Now isn’t the time for major sales pushes that capitalize on the crisis.
 However, this doesn’t mean you can’t still promote your brand.

-Pay close attention to the words used in your ads, social posts, and other marketing campaigns.
-Avoid creating a sense of urgency.
-Nothing is more important than COVID-19 right now.
-Instead, reframe your product or service messages to show the value they can offer customers during this time.
+Pay close attention to the words your ads, social posts, and other marketing campaigns use.
+Avoid creating a sense of urgency—nothing is more important than COVID-19 right now.
+Instead, reframe your product or service messages to show the value they can offer customers, especially during this time.

 Expand your content horizons

 Every brand’s content strategy has been disrupted in some way.
 Now might be a great time to try new content types you might not normally do.

 While you want to keep topics relevant to your industry and your customer’s needs and expectations, try to shake things up a little bit.
 Test new content ideas and see how customers respond to them.
 Can you provide additional value through a new, relevant content angle?